valentingol/deep-learning-installation/README.md

 ![alt text](docs/outside_virtual_env.png)

 If you have parenthesis with a name on it, it means that you are in a virtual environment.
-You can try the following command to leave it by running `conda deactivate` if you are in a conda environment and `deactivate` if you are in virtualenv environment (try the two if you don't know the kind of environmnent you are in).
+You can try the following command to leave it by running `conda deactivate` if you are in a conda environment and `deactivate` if you are in virtualenv environment (try the two if you don't know the kind of environment you are in).

 ## Install Python

 [**Python**](https://www.python.org/) is by far the most popular language for machine learning both in the research and professional world.
-The reason is that Pyhton is an intuitive and permissive language with a ton of optimized ML and processing libraries.
-You will to install the **3.10 version** in this tutorial but you can install all versions you want by the same way (plus versions that are in alpha/beta stage).
+The reason is that Python is an intuitive and permissive language with a ton of optimized ML and processing libraries.
+You will to install the **3.10 version** in this tutorial but you can install all versions you want by the same way (plus versions that are in alpha/beta stage). **Note that you can also install Python 3.11 with the same way and all the frameworks considered in this tutorial (Pytorch, Jax, Tensorflow) are compatible.**

 Now you can verify if you have already Python3.10 installed on your computer.
 To do this, you can display all files in `/usr/bin` whose name begin with "python":